nbari/zunzuncito/README.md

 > In the [docs](http://docs.zunzun.io) you can find a more detailed overview of the ZunZun arguments and the class itself.

-When a new request arrive, the ZunZun router parses the REQUEST_URI in order to accomplish this pattern:
+When a new request arrive, the ZunZun router parses the [REQUEST_URI](http://en.wikipedia.org/wiki/URI_scheme) in order to accomplish this pattern:

-    /version/api_resource/arguments
+    /version/api_resource/path

 The router first analyse the URI and determines if it is versioned or not by finding a match with the current specified versions, in case none found, fallback to the default which is always the first item on the versions list in case one provided, or 'v0'.

 After this process, the REQUEST_URI becomes a list of resources - something like:

-    ['version, 'api_resource', 'arguments']
+    ['version, 'api_resource', 'path']

 Suppose that the incoming request is: